Sadie and Mabry Oglesby

-Sadie (April 10, 1881, Concord NC - Feb 1956, Boston, MA) and Mabry Oglesby (January 14, 1870, South Carolina - May 19, 1945, Boston, MA) were early African American Baháʼís.
+Sadie Oglesby (April 10, 1881, Concord NC – Feb 1956, Boston, MA) and Mabry Oglesby (January 14, 1870, South Carolina – May 19, 1945, Boston, MA) were early African American Baháʼís.
 The couple married in October 1901 and became interested in the Baháʼí Faith in 1913, subsequently joining the religion in 1917.
 Mabry was visible in newspaper coverage first as a Baháʼí from 1920.
 Mabry was a railroad Pullman porter all his life and president of the Boston chapter of the Brotherhood of Sleeping Car Porters in 1936.
 Sadie went on Baháʼí pilgrimage and met Shoghi Effendi, then head of the Baháʼí Faith, in March 1927.
 Issues of race were a prominent part of the conversations during the pilgrimage in addition to conversations regarding Sadie taking a more engaged effort in encouraging whites toward race unity as well as blacks.
 Sadie was the third black pilgrim, the first black woman pilgrim, and the first black pilgrim to meet Shoghi Effendi as head of the religion.
 Following this experience, Sadie devoted her later years to giving talks and urging Baháʼís towards the race unity that Shoghi Effendi called for.
 Sadie had also worked and taught as a nurse.
 The Oglesbys were both elected to the Boston Spiritual Assembly where Sadie often served as secretary and occasionally as treasurer.
 Prominent Baháʼí Louis G. Gregory commented that the Boston Baháʼí community was integrated by 1935 with a large proportion being colored and largely through the work of Sadie.

 Shankles of NC

 The US Census records for 1910, 1920, and 1930 show that Sadie E J Oglesby and her parents were from North Carolina and was a nurse; in fact she was a head nurse in later years.
 She was, indeed, a nurse back in North Carolina.
 Nurse S E J Shankle had three newspaper articles mentioning her as a colored nurse doing fundraising for a colored hospital in Pinehurst/Southern Pines and she actively sought contributions from white people to support the colored hospital for sufferers of "consumption" (tuberculosis).

-She came from the wealthy colored Shankle family from near Concord - a place sometimes called Shankletown.
+She came from the wealthy colored Shankle family from near Concord, a place sometimes called Shankletown.
 The patriarch of the family was Whit Shankle.
 He had made news back in 1890 with his mule at the county fair.
 Sadie lost a brother in a mine explosion in Chatham County in 1895.
 In a few years she would lose a sister, and her father in 1903.
 Sadie was born April 10, 1881.

 Sadie Oglesby was trained as a nurse at the Dixie Training School for Nurses.
 Sadie does not appear in any Shaw University records of the 1890s.